MHamzaAhmad/bever/README.md

 ## Contribution

-Any PRs and feature suggestions are appreciated.
+Any PRs and feature requests are appreciated.
 Report any issues on the github repo

 ## Creator